A Guide to Writing an Effective CV

 Education / qualifications

 Start with your most recent educational qualifications.
-Include qualification, university and dates.
-If you have just finished school or university, list the specific subjects that relate to the position.
+Include the name of the qualification, the school or university where you studied and the dates.
+If you have just finished school or university, you can list the specific subjects that relate to the position.

 Hobbies / interests / volunteer activities

-References are letters of recommendation from a teacher or professor, or from a former manager.
+References are letters of recommendation from a teacher, professor, colleague or former manager.
 You could name references including the person’s position and contact details (but better to ask the person first).
 Alternatively, say “references will be provided upon request”, which means that if they need a reference, you will share their contact details at a later stage.